tperry-r7/metasploit-framework/documentation/framework/framework_style_guide.md

 - [ ] Define what a recipe or how to is for quick examples?
 - [ ] Work on exactly how we should use versions
 - [ ] Should we add description to the front matter as well?
+- [ ] Review this for spelling / grammar

 Remember a style guide is a living document.
 It can change as the documentation evolves or we find better ways to do things.